ForestAdmin/agent-nodejs/docs/deployment/forest-cli-commands/branch.md

 ❌ You cannot create a branch until this project has either a remote or a production environment.
 ```

 Any branch reflects `LayoutChange(s)` (i.e. changes in your UI) that you've made on that branch: to make this possible, a branch needs an **origin**, which is the state of the layout you started from and made those `LayoutChange(s)` on.
-This is why you need to [have a production environment](../environments.md#deploying-to-production) (ideally) or simply a remote environment: that environment will serve as origin to your branches.
+This is why you need to [have a production environment](../environments.md#deploying-to-production) (ideally) or simply a remote environment: those environments can serve as origin to your branches.

 ### Deleting a branch